 Most commonly, adjunct professors need a master’s degree to teach higher-education classes.
-However, some community colleges or technical schools only require a bachelor’s degree, along with relevant experience.
+Community colleges or technical schools may only require a bachelor’s degree, along with relevant experience in certain disciplines.
 Teaching experience in the classroom is preferred.

 Adjuncts are often hired to teach a specific course that regular faculty may not have expertise in or courses that have great demand.
 These positions require great flexibility and provide the opportunity to give back to the community.